Anxiety Disorders and Anxiety Attacks

 Treatment for anxiety disorders

-The following types of therapy can help with issues such as panic attacks, generalized anxiety, and phobias.
+Cognitive-behavioral therapy and exposure therapy are types of behavioral therapy, meaning they focus on behavior rather than on underlying psychological conflicts or issues from the past.
+They can help with issues such as panic attacks, generalized anxiety, and phobias.

-Cognitive-behavior therapy focuses on thoughts—or cognitions—in addition to behaviors.
-In anxiety treatment, cognitive-behavioral therapy helps you identify and challenge the negative thinking patterns and irrational beliefs that fuel your anxiety.
+Cognitive-behavior therapy helps you identify and challenge the negative thinking patterns and irrational beliefs that fuel your anxiety.

-Exposure therapy for anxiety disorder treatment encourages you to confront your fears in a safe, controlled environment.
-Through repeated exposures to the feared object or situation, either in your imagination or in reality, you gain a greater sense of control.
-As you face your fear without being harmed, your anxiety gradually diminishes.
+Exposure therapy encourages you to confront your fears and anxieties in a safe, controlled environment.
+By gradual exposure to the feared object or situation, either in your imagination or in reality, you gain a greater sense of control and as you face your fear without being harmed, your anxiety will diminish.

 Cognitive-behavioral therapy and exposure therapy are types of behavioral therapy, meaning they focus on behavior rather than on underlying psychological conflicts or issues from the past.